 LESSON PROCEDURE

-- Clarify understanding with a few facts about freshwater (see sample student teacher dialog below for examples).
+2. Clarify understanding with a few facts about freshwater (see sample student teacher dialog below).

-- Show students images of drought.
+3. Show students images of drought.
 The images could be from the past or present, from a specific region of the world or more local.
 You may want to select images from a Google Image search on the topic.
 Ask students, “How could we transport water to areas like these?”
-Record their responses if desired.
+Record their responses.

-- Consider selecting a few images of uses of water, drought, and results of the water crisis.
+6. Consider selecting a few images of uses of water, drought, and results of the water crisis.
 Model good techniques for safe quality internet searches.
-Consider pre-selecting sites that yield quality information for the topic.
-Some web resources are provided in the lesson materials list as starters.
-If students have devices you might have them view them, or review some of them together as a class.
+Consider selecting sites that yield quality information for the topic.
+Review some of them together as a class.

 Sample teacher and student dialog

-T: “We are going to conduct a short research project, inquiring about the importance of freshwater and the various methods for transporting fresh water.
+T: “We are going to conduct research, inquiring about the importance of freshwater and the various methods for transporting fresh water.
 Let’s think of ways that we could look for this information.”

 S: “Internet search, Wikipedia, image search, google maps, maps and other resources in our library.”